 - Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-- As your Nest scans available networks, find your Wi-Fi and, if needed, put in your password.
+- Once your Nest is finished scanning for local networks, find your Wi-Fi and, if needed, enter your password.

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
-It can be recharged using a USB charger that comes with the Nest.
+Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

-If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 To find Off mode on the thermostat: